M4GNV5/PtrsStuff/README.md

 	operator sizeof this; //same as 'get length' operator foreach in this; //iterate over the list (yields value, index, &value)

+	operator this => any; //use a list as an input for an algorithm expression operator val => this; //use a list as an output for an algorithm expression

 	add(values...); //add values to the list
 	remove(index); //remove a value from the lsit and return it splice(index, removeCount, insert...); //remove and/or add multiple values